Navy Seal Exposes The Biggest Mistake People Make Carrying A Gun

 How do you perform a press check on a semi-automatic pistol?

-To perform a press check, grasp the slide with your support hand, retract it slightly (about 1/4 inch), and visually confirm a round is in the chamber through the ejection port.
-Then, release the slide forward.
+To perform a press check, firmly grasp the slide with your support hand, slightly retract it with your dominant hand, and visually inspect the chamber through the ejection port to confirm if a round is present.
+Then, gently release the slide.

-What if I carry my firearm with an empty chamber?
+What if I carry with an empty chamber?

-If you carry with an empty chamber, you should still perform a press check to confirm the chamber is empty.
-Immediately after, verify that your magazine is fully loaded and properly seated in the firearm.
+If you carry with an empty chamber, the speaker advises performing a press check to confirm the chamber is empty, and then meticulously verifying that your magazine is fully loaded and properly seated in the firearm.

 Related News